Thompson Island (Massachusetts): Boys' school, 1833–1975

 In 1955 the name was changed again to Thompson Academy.
 Thompson Academy became a college preparatory boarding school and continued the tradition of shelter and guidance to boys from the Boston area and beyond.
 During some very turbulent times, the school was a model of successful community integration based on friendship and brotherhood for several hundred boys of all backgrounds each year during the late 60s and into the mid-70s.
 Students participated in private school sports leagues, involved themselves in meaningful community service projects in Boston, maintained educational ties with local colleges and universities and assisted with the upkeep of Thompson Island and their school.
 In 1971 a fire destroyed the main school building.
 The school continued to operate for another four years, closing in 1975.

 In 2015, Connie Hertzberg Mayo published a historical fiction novel, The Island of Worthy Boys, set in late 19th century Boston and at the Boston Asylum and Farm School for Indigent Boys on Thompson Island.
 Superintendent Bradley (served 1888–1922) and his wife are prominent characters.

-Outward Bound, 1994-present
+Outward Bound, 1994–present

 In the early 1990s, David Manzo of Community Providers of Adolescent Services, Inc. d/b/a COMPASS, John Verre of the McKinley Schools, Edward F. Kelley of RFK Children's Action Corp, and Peter Willauer of Thompson Island Outward Bound Education Center, created a comprehensive residential treatment program called Citybound, for adolescents with emotional and behavioral disabilities on Thompson Island.

 The Willauer School, an expeditionary learning Outward Bound school operated from 1994 to 2006.
-The island is currently owned by the Thompson Island Outward Bound Education Center and operates Outward Bound programs that brings more than 5,000 students and 3,000 adults a year to the island.
+The island is currently owned by the Cathleen Stone Outward Bound Education Center and operates Outward Bound programs that brings more than 5,000 students and 3,000 adults a year to the island.
 Thompson Island Outward Bound supports its mission through donations and profits from Thompson Island Conference Center (event business running corporate outings and social events) and Outward Bound Professional (adult team-building).

+In 2024, the organization that owns and operates the school and island announced their receipt of a $12 million gift from the James M. and Cathleen D. Stone Foundation and renamed the school to honor Cathleen Stone, an environmental lawyer and the city of Boston's former Chief of Ecological Services.
+They also announced their intention to rename the island itself, though that will require approval from the United States Board of Geographic Names.